 The program involves study and research on typical and atypical language acquisition and development, sign languages, bilingualism, and the neural bases of language use and language loss.
 As such, this interdisciplinary program draws from a variety of undergraduate disciplines including communicative disorders, psychology, cognitive science, linguistics, engineering, and other related sciences.
 The program, the only one of its kind in California, was ranked fourth on the Faculty Scholarly Productivity Index rankings compiled by Academic Analytics and released by The Chronicle of Higher Education in 2007.
 The National Research Council (NRC) ranked our doctoral program among the top ten in the nation in their most recent rankings (2010).
 In 2008 our program at SDSU moved into a new clinical, research, and academic building with state-of-the-art Speech-Language and Audiology clinics, high-tech labs, and instructional facilities.
 These resources, combined with the outstanding facilities at UCSD, provide doctoral students with the best possible training environment.

 The program is coordinated by the Doctoral Program Directors at each campus, in conjunction with an Executive Committee comprised of three faculty from each campus appointed by the Graduate Deans from each campus.
-The Doctoral Program Directors are Beverly B. Wulfeck (SDSU) and Victor Ferreira (UCSD).
+The Doctoral Program Directors are Tracy Love (SDSU) and Rachel Mayberry (UCSD).

 Participating faculty have research interests in a wide range of issues in processes of language development, language and aging, multilingualism, language disorders, assessment, and intervention.